 - Circumareolar Mastopexy: Also known as a “donut mastopexy,” this procedure is best for women with minimal sagging.
-A small incision is made around the areola, and the nipple is repositioned in a higher location.
-This type of breast lift is best for those with minimal sagging, and creates a smaller scar.
+A small incision is made around the areola, and the nipple is repositioned to a higher location.
+This breast lift technique is best for individuals with minimal sagging, and creates a smaller scar.

-- Vertical Mastopexy: This procedure is best for those with more significant sagging.
+- Vertical Mastopexy: This procedure is best for women with more significant sagging.
 It creates a scar around the areola and down the underside of the breast, known as a “lollipop” scar.
-While there is more scarring with this procedure, it gives the surgeon more flexibility to correct worse cases of sagging.
+While there is more scarring with this procedure, it gives the surgeon more flexibility to correct severe cases of breast sag.

-Dr. Bottger will discuss your options during your consultation, taking into account the amount of sagging you have, whether you’d like to enlarge the breasts as well as lift them, and what your expected end results are.
+Dr. Bottger will discuss your options during your consultation, taking into account the degree of sagging you exhibit, whether you would like to enlarge the breasts in conjunction with lifting them, and the nature of your expected results.
 He will then help to devise a treatment plan that addresses your goals while taking your anatomy into consideration.

 Breast Lift Recovery

 Recovery after a breast lift is generally very tolerable.
-You will likely experience some initial pain and discomfort in the days immediately following your procedure, but this is easily managed through the pain medications Dr. Bottger will prescribe for you.
+You will likely experience some initial pain and discomfort in the days immediately following your procedure, but this is easily managed through the pain medications Dr. Bottger prescribes for you.

 A breast lift is an outpatient procedure, and you should be able to go home after surgery without needing to stay in the hospital.
 We highly recommend organizing a ride back from the hospital as well as making sure you have someone to help out around the house for the first few days, especially if you have children.
 You will need to rest and recover with minimal activity at first.